 Adolphe Appian (1818–1898)

-Etching with light plate tone on fine laid paper with watermark (“ARCHES”) and margins as published.
+Etching with pale plate tone on fine laid paper with “ARCHES” watermark and full margins as published.

-Inscribed on plate within the image borderline: “APPIAN 1868”.
+Inscribed in plate within the image borderline: (upper left corner) “APPIAN 1868”.

-If you are interested this delicate and romantically beautiful etching of a melancholic grey day, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this superb etching executed by an artist with a strong personal vision and close connection with the Barbizon School, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.